tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 Practice tests and resources by JLPT levels.
 * [JLPT文法解説まとめ](https://nihongokyoshi-net.com/jlpt-grammars/).
 Introduces you to grammar patterns that exist in JLPT.
+This site is much better than the rest and probably the best free way to learn grammar used in the JLPT exam.

 ## Examples and pronunciations